About Liz Cunningham

 I also supervise undergraduate students on the Dissertation module and postgraduate students on the SSCM26 Inequality and Society Dissertation module.

-I am a Personal Academic Tutor for students on Health, Wellbeing and Care in Society.
+I am a Personal Academic Tutor for students on the BSc.

 Research